HBRS-SDP/ss24-dodecacopter-dynamics-simulation/src/joy_pkg/Readme.md

 Ensure you have the following installed:

-- Python 3.8
+- Ubuntu 20.04 LTS, recommended for ROS Neotic
 - ROS (Robot Operating System)
+- Python version s3.8, supported by ROS
 - `pyserial` for serial communication
 - `numpy` for numerical processing